TharunGaneshram/Pick-N-Place/README.md

 # 5-Bar Pick and Place Mechanism

+This project was developed as part of our SYDE 261 Engineering Prototyping course.
+Developed by **Tharun Ganeshram** and **Ahorna Chowdhury**.

 Welcome to the 5-Bar Pick and Place Mechanism project!
 This implementation utilizes hobby servos controlled by a Botboarduino controller board to create a pick and place mechanism.
 Below are the key features and instructions for using the project:

 ## Features